MARS: Masked Automatic Ranks Selection in Tensor Decompositions: Abstract

 \section{Abstract}

-Tensor decomposition methods have recently proven to be efficient for compressing and accelerating neural networks.
-However, the problem of optimal decomposition structure determination is still not well studied while being quite important.
-Specifically, decomposition ranks present the crucial parameter controlling the compression-accuracy trade-off.
+Tensor decomposition methods have proven effective in various applications, including compression and acceleration of neural networks.
+At the same time, the problem of determining optimal decomposition ranks, which present the crucial parameter controlling the compression-accuracy trade-off, is still acute.
 In this paper, we introduce MARS~--- a new efficient method for the automatic selection of ranks in general tensor decompositions.
 During training, the procedure learns binary masks over decomposition cores that ``select'' the optimal tensor structure.
-The learning is performed via relaxed maximum a posteriori (MAP) estimation in a specific Bayesian model.
-The proposed method achieves better results compared to previous works in various tasks.
+The learning is performed via relaxed maximum a posteriori (MAP) estimation in a specific Bayesian model and can be naturally embedded into the standard neural network training routine.
+Diverse experiments demonstrate that MARS achieves better results compared to previous works in various tasks.

-\section{Introduction}

-Deep neural networks (DNNs) are able to achieve state-of-the-art results in a vast range of problems such as image classification~\cite{DBLP:conf/cvpr/HeZRS16} or machine translation~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
-The key to such efficiency is their over-parameterized structure, which facilitates in finding good local optima~\cite{DBLP:conf/icml/DuL18, DBLP:journals/tit/SoltanolkotabiJ19}.
-Moreover, recent studies~\cite{belkin2018reconciling, nakkiran2019deep} empirically show that increasing model complexity, after a certain threshold, leads to better quality.
-However, over-parameterization, while beneficial for training DNNs, also leads to redundancy~\cite{DBLP:conf/nips/DenilSDRF13} which might hinder deployment of deep neural models in resource constrained environments, like mobile devices.
+\section{INTRODUCTION}